MattW0/DaikoPublic/content/Nations/Daicon Kingdom/Towns/Dunmarrow/NPCs/Jackie.md

 > **Armor Proficiencies** Light armor
 > **Weapon Proficiencies** Simple weapons, hand crossbows, longswords, rapiers, shortswords
 > **Tool Proficiencies** Lute, flute, disguise kit

+Worked at [[Krogmaw Mine]].
+Steals small amount of [[Obsidian]] and sells it on the black market.
+Uses some of it on himself for small magical abilities.
+Owner caught him at some point and fired him.
+Using the cash from his shady business, he wants to reopen [[Nations/Daicon Kingdom/Towns/Dunmarrow/Places/Rat Nest|Rat Nest]] in [[Dunmarrow]].

+- knows players from earlier
+- uses [[Obsidian]] for slight magical abilities

 > [!danger] Actions
 > **Cantrips:** Vicious Mockery, Prestidigitation